 If EC plc wishes to grow profitably, then it needs to select the correct risks at the correct premium and ensure it understands the exposure the policy wording brings.
 The aim of underwriting is to obtain sufficient premium to settle claims plus expenses, leaving an element over for profit.
 The senior managers would normally agree the level of risk that is acceptable to EC plc and this would be cascaded down the underwriting team.
-Lower down the hierarchy there would be limited autonomy - rates would be driven by a published manual and cover would be formulaic.
+Lower down the hierarchy there would be limited autonomy - rates would be driven by a published guides and cover would be formulaic.
+Within increasing reliance on technology, there is also the opportunity to automate this aspect of the underwriting experience.
 As the underwriters become more senior there is greater flexibility and also greater risk.
 Audits would be required to ensure that risks underwritten fall within the level of risk set by the senior managers.